 When measuring, leave at least 12-15″ of excess ribbon on each side, as shown in the photo at the right.

 You’ll need this excess ribbon later, when finishing it.

 This project is perfect to help use up any fabric scraps you might have.

 I bought a yard of fabric, and it’s enough to make about 10 of them!
 But, I don’t mind having the excess because I love this buffalo check.
 A 15″ piece by about 3′ long should work for most projects.

-Once you have your fabric selected, it’s time to prep it.
+Once you have your fabric selected and measured, it’s time to prep it.

 It measures 7″ wide x 15″ long.
 Although I used the cutting board shown below, you don’t need one.
 The point tip should be at the mid-point of the width.
 Use a ruler to help guide your markings, then cut.

 Lay the template over your fabric, print side down.
 Align the tops of the fabric and template.
 Trace the template onto your fabric with a fabric (or regular) pencil.